 When sorting through which are ‘valid’ and which are not, it’s important to remember that the vast majority of the time, most people do not intend to do harm when harm is caused.
 And if they do intend to cause it, it’s usually because they feel they’re trying to regain ground they feel they have already lost, so they see it more as a justified attempt at ‘equalization’ more than they’ll see it as an ‘attack.’
 Regardless, even a supposedly ‘equalizing retaliation’ is really just a new attack.
 It’s an aggressive form of blaming someone for a perceived over-blaming of us.
 In essence then, the harm done is another form of blame that happens thanks to justification.

-Since blame is an offensive act, the only logical reaction is a defensive one, so we shouldn’t be surprised that justifications and excuses are both defensive terms.
+Since blame is an offensive act, the only logical reaction is a defensive one, so we shouldn’t be surprised that ‘justifications’ and ‘excuses’ are both defensive terms.
 The difference is, the justifier believes their reasoning to be valid, whereas in an excuse we generally believe that someone is trying to avoid their actual responsibilities.
 But if that’s the case, who decides which it is?

-Following a serious childhood brain injury Scott McPherson unwittingly spent his entire life meditating on the concepts of thought, consciousness, reality and the self.
-This made him as strange to others as they were to him.
-Seeing the self-harm people created with their own overthinking, Scott dedicated part of his life to helping others live with greater awareness.
-He is currently a writer, speaker and mindfulness instructor based in Edmonton, AB, where he finds it strange to write about himself in the third person.
+A serious childhood brain injury lead Scott to spend his entire life meditating on the concepts of thought, consciousness, reality and identity.
+It made others as strange to him as he was to them.
+When he realized people were confused by their own over-thinking, Scott began teaching others to understand reality.
+He is currently CBC Radio Active’s Wellness Columnist, as well as a writer, speaker and mindfulness instructor based in Edmonton, AB where he still finds it strange to write about himself in the third person.